daniellkennett/WallstreetbetsAnalysis/README.md

 SpearmanrResult(correlation=-0.10321609558737457, pvalue=0.02493075330552498)
 ```

-### 2. The number of mentions in the last two hours of trading DOES influences the opening price next day
+### 2. The number of mentions of a stock on WSB in the first 2 hours of trading DOES influence the stock growth

 H0: <img src="https://render.githubusercontent.com/render/math?math=$\rho=0$">